Cogut Institute for the Humanities

 Founded in the fall of 2003 as the Brown Humanities Center, the Cogut Institute for the Humanities was named in 2005 for Craig (’75) and Deborah Cogut in recognition of their generous support.

-The institute has enriched the practice of the humanities on campus through conferences, workshops, lectures, seminars, exhibits, and performances.
-Lecture series hosted at the institute have included the Hannah Arendt Seminars (2006–2014), the Creative Medicine lecture Series (2010–2019), the Romanticism Workshop (2014–2018), PITH – Politics in the Humanities (2015–2020), Film-Thinking (since 2019) as well as the Sarah Cutts Frerichs Lecture in Victorian Studies (named for Sarah Cutts Frerichs AM'49 PhD'74 and inaugurated in 2008) and the Greg and Julie Flynn Cogut Institute Speaker Series (named for Gregory G. Flynn '86, P'20, P'20 and Julie A. Flynn P'20, P'20 and inaugurated in 2018).
+The institute has enriched the humanities on campus through a variety of programs.
+Lecture series hosted at the institute have included the Hannah Arendt Seminars (2006–2014), the Creative Medicine lecture Series (2010–2019), the Romanticism Workshop (2014–2018), PITH – Politics in the Humanities (2015–2020), Film-Thinking (since 2019) as well as the Sarah Cutts Frerichs Lecture in Victorian Studies (since 2008; named for Sarah Cutts Frerichs AM’49 PhD’74) and the Greg and Julie Flynn Cogut Institute Speaker Series (since 2018; named for Gregory G. Flynn ’86, P’20, P’20 and Julie A. Flynn P’20, P’20).

 In 2024, the Cogut Institute moved from Pembroke Hall, also home to the Pembroke Center for Teaching and Research on Women, to Andrews House, newly renovated and restored by Goody Clancy.